 If you've applied for any SLP interviews on Handshake or firm websites, you need to start preparing for interviews now!
-The SLP interview process is similar to the one that takes place during fall campus interviews, so practicing now will hopefully make you pretty perfect by that time.
+The SLP interview process often satisfies the internship interview requirement, so your time spent going through them in the spring is a wise investment in your future.

 Monitor Handshake for Interview Notifications

 Ensure you're opted-in to receive email notifications from Handshake so you'll stay abreast of interview notifications and deadlines.

 Click around on the firm's website and look for things that stand out to you, or that you want to know more about (great material for the Q&A portion of the interview).
 The more you know about the firm in an interview, the more you appear interested and prepared!

 Go through each line of your resume and have a mini "elevator speech" about your experience with that line item.
 For example, you may get a question about your hometown (How did you end up at Auburn?), your GPA (Why is your overall GPA so much lower than your accounting GPA?), or work experience (I'm not familiar with X company - can you tell me more about it?).
 Interviews can consist of a lot of "surface" questions during the first few minutes, just so the interviewer can get to know you better (and identify areas that are worthy of behavioral questions).
 Having a brief overview of each item listed on your resume will ensure you get off to a great start in the interview.